AmyRBrons/Lab4-Morphology/README.md

 - Noise is an issue.
 - To improve, we can may apply morphological operations (opening, etc.)
 - The structuring element could also improve the output
+- The way we subtract the eroded image to get boundaries is much simpler than complex calculations.
 <BR>

 Here is an example with open applied: